aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

 Review the [resource limit task](../tasks/set-resource-limits) for more information.

-## spec.provider
+## spec.providerRef

-This section is cloud provider specific.
+This field points to the cloud provider-specific custom resource.
 Reference the appropriate documentation:

 - [AWS](../aws/provisioning/)